sarlakZM/drinks-wla-assignment/README.md

     - Developed general.config, product-list.config, product.detail.config
     - For using them, you shoud invoke and inject them through provider and inject, thus they are implemented in app.config, app.routes based on the needs
     - Moreover, Used them in components (e.g. navbar, product-list, product-details, product-vard) and services (for example: productservice) with inject DI
-    - Ulitimatly, used them in template with @if and @for (for more information read the product.details.template file that displays the relavant components based on ordering in json file)
+    - Ulitimatly, used them in template with @if and @for (for more information read the product.details.template file that displays the relevant components based on ordering in json file)